Are You Safe at Home? Day: Raising awareness on family violence

 What is Are You Safe at Home?
 Day

 Are You Safe at Home Day is an Australian awareness day created by Safe and Equal that takes place annually on 10 May.
-In its second year, the day is dedicated to raising awareness about family violence.
+Now in its third year, the day is dedicated to raising awareness about family violence.

 Why do we need Are You Safe at Home?
 Day

-Lockdowns and the COVID-19 pandemic have increased rates of family violence in Australia.
-New research from the Australian Personal Safety Survey found violence in Australia is gendered, with 1 in 4 women and 1 in 14 men having experienced intimate partner violence since the age of 15, (ABS, 2023).
+The National Community Attitudes towards Violence against Women Survey (NCAS) found violence in Australia is gendered, with 1 in 4 women and 1 in 14 men having experienced intimate partner violence since the age of 15, (ABS, 2023).
 Social inequality and discrimination also produce different forms and patterns of violence for people depending on their personal attributes or circumstances.
-For example, LGBTQ+ people are more likely to experience sexual violence and family violence, (ANROWS, 2023).
+For example, LGBTIQA+ people are more likely to experience sexual violence and family violence, (ANROWS, 2023).

 Are You Safe at Home?
 Day is a reminder that family violence can happen to anyone, regardless of age, gender, race or socioeconomic status.
 We encourage everyone to act against family violence and support those who might be experiencing it.
 By increasing your understanding of the signs of family violence and asking, “Are you Safe at Home?” you could make a difference in someone’s life.